Recognizing mainboard components of Desktop – Part 1

 Central Processing Unit (CPU)

-– CPU is the electronic circuit that executes instructions comprising a computer program.
+– The CPU is the electronic circuit that executes computer program instructions.
 CPU performs basic arithmetic, logic, controlling, and input/output (I/O) operations specified by the instructions in the program.

 – Specifications: